profile current work PhD training knowledge & research creative research performative objects contact

 AS image1AS image2

 The two fruit bowls transform in use.
-When laden with apples, Fruit Bowl 1 changes from a flattened ball into a doughnut shape, emphasising the weight and physical presence of the fruit.
-Fruit Bowl 2 closes its fingers the more it is laden with fruit, seemingly protecting its contents.
+When laden with apples, Fruit Bowl 1 changes from a flattened ball into a doughnut shape.
+This not only emphasises the weight and physical presence of the fruit.
+The combined upward and side-ways movements give it a sometimes joyful, sometimes comical expression that invites the user to play with it.

 AS image1